R-zin/KadaHub/README.md

-# KadaHub – E-Commerce Management System
+# KadaHub – E-Commerce Management System and AI

 KadaHub is a multi-category E-Commerce Management System that allows users to browse, search, and purchase products across categories such as Electronics, Clothing, Home & Living, Beauty, Sports, Books, and more.